NNT recently conducted a webinar series on the topic of achieving compliance and how to combat today’s devastating ransomware attacks.

 Once the malware’s been invited onto a user’s computer it can then get to work, encrypting files before announcing its presence and declaring its ransom demand.
 The nature of its immediate demands and very tangible threats is precisely what makes it more feared than other malware.
 However, your line of defense and your approach to preventing ransomware should be the same as it would be for any other malware.
 Don’t be thrown off by the sensationalism surrounding ransomware- pragmatism should always prevail!

-Over and above standard firewalling and anti-virus protection, there are additional defences that should be in place to defend against phishing, given that this is the primary delivery mechanism used.
+Over and above standard firewalling and anti-virus protection, there are additional defenses that should be in place to defend against phishing, given that this is the primary delivery mechanism used.
 Unfortunately, phishing is, by design, notoriously tough to prevent, due to its cunning and devious methods.
 The malware is invited in by the recipient, typically either by opening an attachment or by activating/downloading a link, thereby largely subverting Corporate IT Security.

 The best approach is to, therefore, harden the user workstation environment, to prevent malware activity where possible and to at least place more obstacles in the way when not.
 As with any hardening program, a balance must be found between strong security and operational ease of use.

 The majority of exploitable vulnerabilities can be mitigated within the Workstation Operating System, and further protection can be provided using manufacturer extensions such as Microsoft’s EMET (Enhanced Mitigation Experience Toolkit) and Windows Defender or 3rd Party AV.